shinilornekora/shinilornekora/README.md

 ### Currently I pursue the role of the frontend developer. 👋

 I'm third year IT student at Russian University Of Transport now. </br>
-My work experience lasts for 2-3 years, I'm in love MERN and common UI-kits like Ant Design / Gravity UI.
+My work experience lasts for 2-3 years, I'm in love with MERN and common UI-kits like Ant Design / Gravity UI.
 Alongside with my common tasks, I like to do some animations on react-spring / gasp library.
 As for layout measures, I prefer to use css modules for proper style hashing, or some preprocessors like Sass / Less / Stylus.